Outdoor Photography II

-We suggest that you stay at the Holiday Inn Express for the dates of August 30-September 3, departing September 4.
-Reservations can be made by calling the hotel at the phone number below.
-Be sure to identify yourself as a student of Rocky Mountain School of Photography.
+While on the west side of the park make your reservations at the Holiday Inn Express for the nights of September 7-9, departing September 10.
+You can make your reservation by calling the phone number below.
+Be sure to indicate that you are a student of Rocky Mountain School of Photography.

-Cutoff date: Be sure to make your reservations no later than July 30, 2015.
+Cutoff date: Please make your reservation by August 8, 2016.
 After this date, reservations will be based on availability.

 RMSP is not responsible for cancellations due to medical or other emergencies or reimbursement of non-refundable airline tickets/hotel rooms in the event of a course cancellation.
 Please consider the purchase of trip/travel insurance.

-The nearest international airport for this class is Glacier Park International Airport, located approximately 8 miles from the hotel.
+The nearest international airport for this class is Glacier Park International Airport, located approximately 78 miles from the Dancing Bears Inn and 8 miles from the Holiday Inn Express.
 For information about carrier and flight schedules visit the airport website.

 Major car rental companies are available at Glacier Park National Airport.
 Contact information and links can be found on the airport website.